-Rather than the gorgeous wooden balance bikes, I decided on a normal looking metal bike.
+Rather than the gorgeous wooden balance bikes, I decided on a normal looking metal balance bike*.
 N’s got pretty short legs so a step through version was probably going to be easier.
 Even though I measured him and ordered the size of bike that should have fit, even with shoes on he was a bit too short to use it on his own.
 He’s been using in for almost a couple of months now as he’s had a growth spurt, and now it’s the perfect height for him.

 I was thinking that he wasn’t quite ‘getting’ it a couple of months ago – he was walking along with it, left right stepping in turn, as I’d thought he should be scooting with both legs.
 But after speaking to a friend, it seems he is doing it the correct way…thinking about it, alternating left and right almost mimics the pedal action so it makes sense now.

 It’s amazing how quickly they pick it up.
 He loves his bike.
 Zooming round, on our gravel drive as well as on grass, he’s really getting confident with it, and he even free-wheels sometimes, with both feet off the ground.
 That’s scary wondering how he’s going to stop, but the only time he’s ‘fallen’ is when he’s been trying to lift it from the ground to pick it up.